 - Email spoofing - we have SPF (and DKIM) settings enabled where appropriate, but if we are experimenting with our DMARC settings, spoofing might be possible temporarily.

 - Being vulnerable to a DoS attack

 - In rare cases, a Denial of Service attacks will be considered: i.e. A malformed JSON packet that crashes our server and causes it to stop responding.
 Hammering our site and slowing it down is not in scope!

-- Self-xss (tricking someone to running scripts in their console).
+- Self-XSS (tricking someone to running scripts on their console).

 - Note that we do consider self-XSS to be in scope (P4) if your only methods of input are the UI.
 (Typing anything in the console is not in scope).
 So, if you type in a magic string for an account name and get it to pop up an alert box, we definitely care!

 - Bugs that cause the application to not function, but that are not security-related.
 For instance, modifying the data sent to our servers and causing your account to get into an unloadable state might be possible.
 We would only be interested if you could break someone else's budget or cause them to break their own budget unintentionally.

 - Bugs that don't affect the latest version of Chrome, Firefox, or Safari, IE10, and Edge

 - User enumeration through sign up, log in and forgot password functionality.